michalovadek/eurlex/README.md

 # eurlex
 Convenience functions for retrieving official data on European Union law through R.

+## Installation
+The package is for the moment not available on CRAN.
+Install via `devtools::install_github("michalovadek/eurlex")`.

 ## Useful resources
 Guide to CELEX numbers: https://eur-lex.europa.eu/content/tools/TableOfSectors/types_of_documents_in_eurlex.html